yofabronecoforo/C6EGHV/README.md

 To update to a newer release, clone or download the latest release as described above, overwriting any existing items in the destination folder.

 # Conflicts
+## General
 If your mod alters any _existing_ Goody Hut (sub)types, unless it is also using a ludicrously high load order to apply these changes, they will likely be overwritten by EGHV due to its ridiculously high load order.
-Conflicts __will__ arise _regardless of relative load order_ if these alterations deviate substantially from those of EGHV.
+Conflicts __WILL__ arise _regardless of relative load order_ if these alterations deviate substantially from those of EGHV.

+## Configuration Database
-EGHV adds the following custom tables to the game's Configuration database:
+EGHV adds the following custom tables to the game's Configuration SQLite database:
 - ContentFlags
 - TribalVillages

-If your mod uses any similarly-named tables, conflicts _may_ arise.
+If your mod uses any similarly-named tables, conflicts __WILL__ arise.

+## Gameplay Database
-EGHV adds new item(s) to and/or modifies existing item(s) in the following tables in the game's Gameplay database:
+EGHV adds new item(s) to and/or modifies existing item(s) in the following tables in the game's Gameplay SQLite database:
 - Types
 - TypeTags
 - Building